mono/website/docs/compiling-mono/windows/index.md

 ```

 **NOTE**, while it is possible to run `msbuild.exe` from Cygwin environment it is not recommended since the build might pick up build tools and dependencies from Cygwin instead of Windows environment.
 There is however a build script `msvc/run-msbuild.sh` that can be called from Cygwin that will try to setup original Windows environment before running `msbuild.exe`.

+### Visual Studio MSBuild build properties.

+Building Mono runtime using Visual Studio offers a number of additional options compared to regular `autogen.sh`configuration steps.
+These properties can be explicitly passed to MBuild or set in `mono.props` property file, read by Mono Visual Studio build.

+It is also possible to change property values within Visual Studio IDE through "Property Manager", "View" -> "Other Windows" -> "Property Manager", open Mono property sheet under Mono project (any configuration will do), and select "Common Properties" -> "User Macros".
+When a value has been changed, select OK and all Visual Studio build configurations should be updated accordingly.
+If property values are changed directly in `mono.props`, while solution is loaded in Visual Studio, changes will not take place until after solution has been reloaded.
+If property values are change using IDE's "Property Manager" dialog, changes applies directly to loaded solution.

+MONO_BUILD_DIR_PREFIX

+Build tree location.
+Change to enable out of source tree builds, example `c:\mono-build\`.
+Default value is `.\build\` meaning build will end up in `mono-root\msvc\build`

+MONO_TARGET_GC

+GC used in build, sgen or boehm.
+NOTE, boehm is only supported on 32-bit build configurations.
+Default is sgen for all build configuration.

+MONO_USE_STATIC_C_RUNTIME

+Link Mono binaries using static c-runtime.
+When false, all binaries and libraries will link using dynamic c-runtime.
+Default value is false.

+MONO_USE_STATIC_LIBMONO

+Link Mono binaries using static libmono.
+When false, Mono binaries will link using dynamic libmono.
+Default value is false.

+MONO_ENABLE_LLVM

+Mono runtime will link and include LLVM.
+If MONO_EXTERNAL_LLVM_CONFIG is not set, this will also build Mono LLVM repository as part of regular Mono runtime build.
+When false, Mono runtime will not link and include llvm libraries.
+Default value is false.

+NOTE, this options can also be set through standard configuration, using `--enable-llvm`.

+MONO_EXTERNAL_LLVM_CONFIG

+Use an external pre-build LLVM library instead of internal build.
+NOTE, this requires MONO_ENABLE_LLVM to be set or won't have effect.
+Default value is empty.

+NOTE, this options can also be set through standard configuration, using `--with-llvm=full-path-to-llvm-config.exe`.

+MONO_ENABLE_BTLS

+Mono runtime will link and include BTLS.
+Setting this value to true will also build Mono BTLS repository as part of regular Mono runtime build.
+When false, Mono runtime will not link and include BTLS.
+Default value is false.

+NOTE, since BTLS support is part of BCL build, just setting this when doing Mono runtime build will not include needed BTLS support in BCL build.
+It is recommended to use `--enable-btls` as part of configuration step since that will make sure BTLS support is included in both BCL as well as Mono runtime build.

 ### Configure `make` to use Visual Studio build Mono runtime.